brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 The Artificer class itself gets access to light and medium armor.
 If you're not playing an Armorer (more on that in a moment), which armor you choose depends on if you want to max Dexterity or not.
 If you're planning on making your primary attack a crossbow or gun or something like that, it might make sense to max Dexterity, but weigh that against the option of maxing Intelligence, your spellcasting stat, first.
 Alchemists are more of a [Support](/5e-character-creation/party-roles/#BattleRoles-Support) subclass and will probably have better options than making weapon attacks frequently; Artillerists can be played as support characters or [Strikers](/5e-character-creation/party-roles#BattleRoles-Striker); Battlesmiths can use Intelligence as their attack stat and don't need Dexterity or Strength.
 If you max Dexterity, light armor can work, but if you're going to prioritize Intelligence, medium armor might be a better fit.

 The Armorer subclass has a feature that not only grants proficiency in heavy armor, but also removes the Strength restrictions, making that a great option for any Armorer that isn't concerned with stealth.
-If you _are_ concerned with stealth, there are some options that make light armor work really well.
+If you _are_ concerned with stealth, some options make light armor work really well.

 ### Barbarian

-Barbarians get access to light and medium armor, but also have an option for unarmored defense that takes 10 plus their Dexterity modifier plus their Constitution modifier.
+Barbarians get access to light and medium armor but also have an option for unarmored defense that takes 10 plus their Dexterity modifier plus their Constitution modifier.
 Dexterity-based barbarians are possible, but many of their iconic features only work with Strength, so it's generally better to max Strength, meaning light armor is out.
 When choosing between medium armor and unarmored defense, it depends heavily on how much you're pumping Dexterity and Constitution.
 If you can get a total +7 modifier between Dexterity and Constitution, you can match half plate.

 Early game, it's usually easier to go with medium armor.
 By mid-tier, you'll have had several more chances to boost your stats; but also bear in mind that you'll also probably have +1 or +2 armor at this point.
 If stealth is important to you, unarmored defense doesn't bring the penalty that half plate brings.